raspberrypilearning/star-collector/en/step_3.md

 ![The pop-up menu for the Star with duplicate highlighted.](images/duplicate-star.png)

-The new Star will appear in the same position, so drag it to a new hiding position in the Scene.
-The child Particle System will move with the Star.
+The new star will appear in the same position, so drag it to a new hiding position in the scene.
+The child Particle System will move with the star.

 To see your map in a top-down view, right-click where it says **Persp** in the top right of the Scene view and choose **Top**.
 To return to the normal view, right-click on **Top** and choose **Free**: